Jeff53978/MicroCord/README.md

 # MicroCord
-Microcord is an minimal Discord library with slash commands, made for simple bots
+Microcord is an ultra fast minimal Discord library with slash commands and message events
 # Example

 ```py